BrettOrmsby/fris/README.md

 #### \<find_pattern\>

-The pattern to use to find the results with.
+The pattern to use to find the results.
 Tokens can span only one line, so patterns with multiple lines will not find any results.

 #### \<replacer\>